patel-priyank/Pastel-Color-Generator/readme.md

 Who doesn't like Pastel colors? 😍

-This [app](https://patel-priyank.github.io/Pastel-Color-Generator/) generates random pastel colors for you to copy and use!
+This app generates random pastel colors for you to copy and use!
+Try it [here](https://patel-priyank.github.io/Pastel-Color-Generator/) (opens in the same tab).